Skip to main content

 create function overload(Array of F32 a, Array of F32 b) -> Real

-It is possible to use the same shape variable for multiple inputs.
-This puts constraints on the inputs requiring all shape values with the same variable to have the same value.
+It is possible to use the same shape variable for multiple arguments.
+This will put constraints on the arguments requiring matching shapes.

 create function sameshape(Array u[dim], Array v[dim])